Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

 \demo{This is an immediate consequence of Proposition \ref{smooth-at-infty-base-change}.}

-\prop[smooth-at-infinity-descends]{Let $R_0 \rar R \rar R'$ be morphisms of rings with $R \rar R'$ faithfully flat smooth.
-Let $\P$ be a moduli problem on $\Ell_{R}$ such that $\P_{R'}$ is smooth at infinity over $R_0$.
+\prop[smooth-at-infinity-descends]{Let $R \rar R'$ be a morphism of $R_0$-algebras (with $R_0,R,R'$ regular excellent) such that $\Sp{R'} \rightarrow \Sp{R}$ is normal and surjective.
+Let $\P$ be a finite representable moduli problem over $R$ such that $\P_{R'}$ is smooth at infinity over $R_0$.
 Then $\P$ is smooth at infinity over $R_0$ and the formation of the compactified moduli scheme and the cuspidal subscheme for $\P$ commutes with the base change $R \rar R'$.}